andremedeiros94/nira/README.md

-# niradm-package: Analysis and graphics and near infrared spectra
+# niradm-package: Analysis and graphs of near-infrared spectra

 ## Installation and loading